 ‘It really is, you can visit our workshop and see it being made at 12 High Street, Brompton, Gillingham, ME7 5AE.’
 Own branded / white label (wholesale) only – http://www.chulo-naturals.co.uk

-Seascape uses some ingredients from local producers on the island of Jersey.
-Their product cartons and gift wrapping are made in the UK.
-Bath & body collections.
-At the bottom of their webpages it says “Made in GB” and “100% British” and “Buy from GB” but they do not say where their products are actually made, so it would be wise to check before buying – http://www.seascapeuk.com
+Seascape (Seascape Island Management Ltd) of Egham, Surrey – At the bottom of their webpages it says “Made in GB” and “100% British” and “Buy from GB” but they do not say where their products are actually made, so it would be wise to check before buying.
+Their website also tells us “we are proud to be a 100% British brand”.
+The products I have seen are British made and top quality, pictured below – http://www.seascapeuk.com

 Aldi Mamia Baby Bath is produced in the UK.
 You may also find some other British made products in Aldi – check the labels before buying.
 Aldi is a German company.